 We read in Deuteronomy 14:1, “You are the children of the LORD . . .”
 Think about that for a moment.
 We are ALL God’s children.
 As brothers and sisters, we must worry and care for the physical and spiritual well-being of each other.
 How can we return to our Father in heaven without being able to say that we did our best to help our brothers and sisters out?

-In Hebrew, the word for charity is tzedakah, which shares the same route as the Hebrew word for justice.
+In Hebrew, the word for charity is tzedakah, which shares the same root as the Hebrew word for justice.
 This is because charity is not just a kindness in Judaism.
-It is just; it’s our social and spiritual obligation.
+It is justice; it’s our social and spiritual obligation.
 We must extend a helping hand to others.
 We must care for their physical needs and spiritual well-being.
 Then, when we do come to the heavenly gates, we will be able to tell our Father that, yes, we have brought His children home, too.

 With prayers for shalom, peace,

 Rabbi Yechiel Eckstein